OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ### Use an existing document to debug the add-in

-If you have a document that contains test data you want to use while debugging your Excel, Word, or PowerPoint add-in, Visual Studio can be configured to open that document when you start the project.
+If you have a document that contains test data you want to use while debugging your Excel, PowerPoint, or Word add-in, Visual Studio can be configured to open that document when you start the project.
 To specify an existing document to use while debugging the add-in, complete the following steps.

 1. In **Solution Explorer**, choose the add-in project (*not* the web application project).